The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Whitehead groups of the finite subgroups of

-\begin{proof} As we mentioned above, any finite subgroup $G$ of $B_{n}(\St)$ is cyclic, dicyclic or binary polyhedral.
+\begin{proof} As we mentioned in \resec{classvc}, any finite subgroup $G$ of $B_{n}(\St)$ is cyclic, dicyclic or binary polyhedral.
 If $G$ is cyclic, dicyclic of order $8m$, $m\in \N$, or binary polyhedral the result follows from~\cite[Theorem~A, parts~(1),~(3),~(5),~(6) and~(7)]{U}.
-The only other possibility is where $G$ is dicyclic of order $4m$, where $m$ is odd.
+The only other possibility is when $G$ is dicyclic of order $4m$, where $m$ is odd.
 In this case, the Sylow $p$-subgroups of $G$ are cyclic, and from~\cite[page~20]{T}, $G$ admits a presentation of the Type~I groups of~\cite[Appendix]{U}.
 The result then follows from~\cite[Theorem~A, part~(2)]{U}. \end{proof}